 Perhaps these have always been my favourite instruments, but please don't tell my Square Pianos!

 Relatively few original spinets turn up at auction, and prices are beyond the reach of most of us.
-However, it is not too difficult to make a decent spinet, and I hope that this page will aim to encourage people to have a go.
-There used to be reasonably-priced kits available: the best were the Early Music Shop's 'Keene & Brackley', and the freelance designs of John Storrs.
-The EMS one is still available from the Paris Workshop, but is expensive.
-The plan alone is more affordable.
+However, it is not too difficult to make a decent spinet, and I hope that this page will encourage people to have a go.
+There used to be reasonably-priced kits available: the Early Music Shop's 'Keene & Brackley' and the freelance designs of John Storrs were good.

 I f there's anything you'd like to ask, or just to show interest, please contact me, David, on firstname.lastname@example.org